 - Easy to maintain with the provided tools.

-- It is very difficult to justify the price in comparison to others on the market.
+- It isn’t easy to justify the price compared to others on the market.

 Flexcut Cutting Knife KN12

-You may want to note that this is not a blade that would do a great job at detailing.
+You may note that this is not a blade that would do a great job detailing.
 For that, you would need something that has a thinner blade.
-It can be sharpened at a 25-degree angle for the best results.
+You can sharpen it at a 25-degree angle for the best results.